Wallace & Gromit: A Matter of Loaf and Death: Plot

-A serial killer has murdered twelve bakers.
-While on a delivery for their bakery business, Wallace and Gromit save Piella Bakewell, a former pin-up model for the Bake-O-Lite bread company, and her nervous poodle, Fluffles, when the brakes on her bicycle fail.
-Gromit finds no problem with the brakes, but Wallace is smitten.
-He and Piella begin a romance, and Gromit is angered when she redecorates their house.
-Fluffles and Gromit share a sensitive moment when she returns Gromit's possessions, discarded by Piella.
+As word spreads about the latest of twelve bakers having been murdered by a serial killer, Wallace and Gromit, while on a delivery for their new bakery business, rescue Piella Bakewell, a former pin-up model for the Bake-O-Lite bread company, when the brakes on her bicycle seemingly fail.
+Wallace becomes smitten with Piella and begins a romance with her; Gromit becomes suspicious when he tests the bicycle's brakes to see them working fine and is infuriated when she redecorates their house, but shares a sensitive moment with her nervous poodle Fluffles as she returns his discarded possessions.

 Wallace sends Gromit to return Piella's forgotten purse that night.
-At Piella's mansion, Gromit discovers numbered mannequins representing each of the murdered bakers, and a book of photographs; Wallace is her planned thirteenth victim, completing a baker's dozen.
-When Gromit shows Wallace the evidence, Wallace is too distracted with his engagement to Piella to listen.
-She takes the book from Gromit and burns it to make sure the truth about her will not be revealed.
+At her residence, Gromit discovers evidence that implicates Piella as the serial killer.
+It is revealed that she came to detest bakers after her weight gain ended her career; Wallace is her planned thirteenth victim, completing a "baker's dozen".
+When Gromit attempts to show Wallace some of the evidence, he is too distracted by his engagement to Piella to listen as she disposes of it.